Core Technologies

 Unlike traditional hypervisors, hypervisor-vmm

-is container-native, tuned to operate with Ubuntu containers, direct NVLink access, and zero-penalty Docker image mounting.
+is container-native, optimized for Ubuntu-based containers, direct NVLink passthrough, and near-zero Docker image mounting overhead.

 Key Technologies